voku/Arrayy/README.md

 ## diffRecursive(array $array, array|\Generator|null $helperVariableForRecursion): static
 <a href="#voku-php-readme-class-methods">↑</a>
-Return values that are only in the current multi-dimensional array.
+Return elements where the values are only in the current multi-dimensional array.

 EXAMPLE: <code>
 a([1 => [1 => 1], 2 => [2 => 2]])->diffRecursive([1 => [1 => 1]]); // Arrayy[2 => [2 => 2]]